dotnet-feats/feats/README.md

 - the management service
 - the evaluation service

+As for database/persistence, it uses the awesome [EventStore](https://www.eventstore.com/).

 ### Management service

 The management service is where all feature toggle creation & manipulation are done: